-Now we're seeing some degree of pushback as it pertains to so-called lockdown orders.
-We are now seeing experts in the field of epidemiology state that lockdowns are not the preferred method of slowing the spread of a virus.
-On the contrary, we see that throughout the world various efforts to lock down different countries have not been effective at limiting the spread of the virus at all.
-I am not attempting to give you medical advice or to tell you how to respond to the threat of this virus but I'm merely relaying what I have come to learn about the different responses to the coronavirus pandemic.
+Now we see some degree of pushback as it pertains to so-called lockdown orders.
+We are now witnessing experts in epidemiology state that lockdowns are not the preferred method of slowing the spread of a virus.
+On the contrary, we see that various efforts to lock down different countries have not been effective at limiting the virus's spread.
+I am not attempting to give you medical advice or tell you how to respond to the threat of this virus.
+Still, I'm merely relaying what I have come to learn about the different responses to the coronavirus pandemic.

-I think that is one of the major lessons that have begun to hit home for me and many others during this pandemic.
+I think that is one of the significant lessons that have begun to hit home for me and many others during this pandemic.
 Wants these restrictions begin to go away as the pandemic subsides, whenever that may be, I don't think any of us will ever take for granted the ability to socialize and communicate with other people.
 The simplest forms of communication and interaction have been taken away from us by the virus and our government's response to it.
-As a result, a major part of our lives has been taken away.
+As a result, a significant part of our lives has been taken away.

 How could a self-quarantine during the coronavirus pandemic benefit your divorce?

-On the other hand, I have been an attorney on both sides of this issue when it comes to people using social media badly.
-I do not mean badly in the sense that I am judging any of these people but I do mean badly in the sense that I have seen how social media postings can go bad for certain people because they were not careful with how they treated their online activities.
-What may seem to be a completely harmless posting on Facebook or Instagram may end up being costly to your divorce do too the consequences of the photo more update that you post.
+On the other hand, I have been an attorney on both sides regarding people using social media badly.
+I do not mean bad in the sense that I am judging any of these people.
+Still, I mean badly because I have seen how social media postings can go wrong for certain people.
+After all, they were not careful with how they treated their online activities.
+What may seem to be a completely harmless posting on Facebook or Instagram may end up being costly to your divorce as the consequences of the photo more update that you post.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material presented in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone and via video.
+if you have any questions about the material presented in today's blog post.
+Please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
 We appreciate your interest in our law office and look forward to the opportunity to serve you and your family in the future.